SRE (Special Religious Education) in NSW Government schools

 Education Act 1990, Sections 26, 30, 31, 32 and 33 and 33A

-Foursquare Australia endorses the teaching of Special Religious Education (SRE) classes in NSW Government schools and has applied to the NSW Minister of Education to become an authorised provider of Special Religious Education (SRE).
-Until such approval has been granted, Foursquare Church members will only be able to teach SRE if they have completed the SRE teacher authorisation processes of and been approved by a church denomination that is currently on the NSW Government’s list of Approved SRE Providers.
+Foursquare Australia is an authorised provider of SRE in NSW government schools.
+Foursquare Church members will only be able to teach SRE if they have completed the Foursquare SRE teacher authorisation processes of and been approved by the church denomination.

-The current information, policies and documents provided on the Foursquare Australia website pertaining to SRE are a requirement of our church denomination’s application for initial and ongoing approval as an authorised provider of SRE in NSW Government schools.
+The current information, policies and documents provided on the Foursquare Australia website pertaining to SRE are a requirement of our church denomination’s ongoing approval as an authorised provider of SRE in NSW Government schools.

 Foursquare Australia authorises its SRE teachers to use the following curricula in NSW Government schools.
 For more information, including curriculum scope & sequence, please click on the following links:

 » Infants & Primary School: Godspace (Burst Resources) & Connect (CEP)